chhikaradi21/crud-operations/README.md

 ### Features
 1. Shows CRUD operations on table.
 2. Can create and update records on Bootstrap Modal.
-3. From validation is also while creating and updating records.
+3. Angular's form validation is used while creating and updating records.

 ### How it works?
 This table just shows few hard coded records initially.
 After that you can add, delete, update records in an interactive way.